Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

   - `resources/glsl/solarPolar.frag`
   - `resources/glsl/solarLogPolar.frag`

-## Current convention
+## Convention

 - `Orthographic` is a separate path.
 It renders directly in 3D and should not be used as a reference for non-ortho sign conventions.
-- Current Java ownership is:
+- Java ownership is:
   - `ProjectionMode`: mode selection, shader/scale selection, small mode queries, and dispatch
-  - `NonOrthoProjection`: non-ortho projection math, non-ortho point/line emission, non-ortho mouse/grid helpers, non-ortho display/surface unprojection
+  - `NonOrthoProjection`: non-ortho projection math, non-ortho point/line emission, non-ortho mouse/grid helpers, and non-ortho surface unprojection
-  - `OrthoProjection`: orthographic point/line emission, orthographic mouse/grid helpers, orthographic display/surface unprojection
+  - `OrthoProjection`: orthographic point/line emission, orthographic mouse/grid helpers, and orthographic surface unprojection
 - Non-ortho modes use an explicit map-basis rotation on the Java side.
 - For `GridType.Viewpoint`, non-ortho maps use a positive latitude rotation in `NonOrthoProjection.mapRotation(...)`, so they intentionally do not reuse `GridType.toGrid(...)`.
 - `HPC` is observer-centered, not origin-centered spherical coordinates.
-- The current `HPC` display convention is:
+- The `HPC` display convention is:
   - `x = Tx` (helioprojective longitude / west-east angular offset)
   - `y = Ty` (helioprojective latitude / south-north angular offset)
-- The current `HPC` visible scale is derived from the actual image footprint in `Tx,Ty`, but the displayed bounds stay centered on `(Tx, Ty) = (0, 0)`.
+- The `HPC` visible scale is derived from the actual image footprint in `Tx,Ty`, but the displayed bounds stay centered on `(Tx, Ty) = (0, 0)`.
 - Aspect-ratio padding is added around `(0, 0)` so angular scale stays isotropic on screen.
-- During playback, the `HPC` scale is sticky for the current enabled image-layer set instead of being recomputed from every frame, so the Sun-centered grid remains visually stable.
+- For a given rendered frame, the `HPC` scale is derived from the enabled image-layer bounds and then centered on `(Tx, Ty) = (0, 0)` before aspect-ratio padding is applied.
 - In Java, `HPC` projection is expressed with the observer-distance-dependent formulas:
   - `Tx = atan2(x, D - z)`
   - `Ty = atan2(y, sqrt(x^2 + (D - z)^2))`
-- For Java overlays, external solar/world points are first rotated into the current observer/viewpoint frame before those `HPC` formulas are applied.
+- For Java overlays, external solar/world points are first rotated into the observer/viewpoint frame before those `HPC` formulas are applied.
 - In GLSL, `solarHpc.frag` starts from the displayed `Tx,Ty` map coordinates, optionally intersects the observer ray with the unit solar sphere for on-disk differential rotation, and then reprojects through the source-image WCS.
 - `HPC` display coordinates are angular coordinates in degrees.
 They are not orthographic scene coordinates, and they are not guaranteed to match `Orthographic` at the same on-screen radius.
 - Because `HPC` is angular, its visible grid scale changes with observer distance:
   - a closer observer sees the same solar structure under a larger angle
   - a more distant observer sees it under a smaller angle
-  - this is expected behavior for the current `HPC` mode, not a rendering bug
+  - this is expected behavior for `HPC`, not a rendering bug
-- Java picking now distinguishes between:
+- Java picking distinguishes between:
   - solar-point unprojection
   - current-view sphere/plane picking for transformed display annotations such as line/FOV
-- `Orthographic` and non-ortho modes now share the same current-view sphere/plane pick path for those transformed annotations.
+- `Orthographic` and non-ortho modes share the same current-view sphere/plane pick path for those transformed annotations.
 - Latitudinal projection is expressed as:
   - `x = longitude`
   - `y = latitude`